kirinrobotics/kimongodb/README.md

 Introduction
 ============
-MongoDB is a popular NoSQL database that offers flexibility and scalability, but it can be difficult to work with due to its complex query language and lack of a clear schema.
-Pymongo was created to address the challenges that developers face when working with MongoDB databases.
-Kimongodb is a document that teaches you how to install and use data queries using the Pymongo library.
+MongoDB is a popular NoSQL database that offers flexibility and scalability.
+Still, it can be challenging due to its complex query language and lack of an explicit schema.
+Pymongo was created to address developers' challenges when working with MongoDB databases.
+Kimongodb is a document that shows you how to install and use data queries using the Pymongo library.

 Installation
 ============